BismarckY/reinvent2018-dev303-code/docs/lab2.md

 ## Previous Instructions

 Recommended approach is to use Amazon CloudWatch Container Insights.
 If you still like to run Prometheus, Grafana see instructions below.

-## Collecting logs using `FluentBit`
-Deploy Fluentd as a Daemonset to collect logs and send them to CloudWatch Logs.
-Full instructions are documented here [Centralized container logging with FluentBit](https://aws.amazon.com/blogs/opensource/centralized-container-logging-fluent-bit/) for EKS and ECS.

 ## Health and Performance Monitoring